 With so many different types of cancers, the symptoms are varied and depend on where the disease is located.
 However, there are some key signs and symptoms to look out for, including:

-Fatigue – which shows itself as extreme tiredness and a severe lack of energy.
-If fatigue is due to cancer, sufferers normally also have other symptoms
+- Fatigue – which shows itself as extreme tiredness and a severe lack of energy.
+If fatigue is due to cancer, individuals normally also have other symptoms

 Over a third of all cancers can be prevented by reducing your exposure to risk factors such as tobacco, obesity, physical inactivity, infections, alcohol, environmental pollution, occupational carcinogens and radiation.

 Prevention of certain cancers may also be effective through vaccination against the Hepatitis B Virus (HBV) and the Human Papilloma Virus (HPV), helping to protect against liver cancer and cervical cancer respectively.

 Reducing exposures to other carcinogens such as environmental pollution, occupational carcinogens and radiation could help prevent further cancers.

 Early detection of cancer

 There are a number of cancers which can be identified early which helps to improve the chances of successful treatment outcomes, often at lower costs and with fewer (or less significant) side effects for patients.
 There are cost-effective tests that help detect colorectal, breast, cervical and oral cancers early and further tests are being developed for other cancers.

 Check with your doctor for guidance on the national recommendations regarding vaccinations, testing and screenings.
 These can and do vary from country to country.